apache/trafficserver/doc/reference/configuration/records.config.en.rst

   This configuration specifies the lifetime of SSL session cache entries in seconds.
 If it is ``0``, then the SSL library will use a default value, typically 300 seconds.

+.. ts:cv:: CONFIG proxy.config.ssl.session_cache.auto_clear INT 1

+  This will set the OpenSSL auto clear flag.
+Auto clear is enabled by default with ``1`` it can be disabled by changing this setting to ``0``.

 .. ts:cv:: CONFIG proxy.config.ssl.session_cache.size INT 102400